dioscolective11/1571-agri/README.md

 Theme: Robotics and Drones

 The following methodology with the data is presented in this repository, the methods of classification and image capturing methods will be updated.
-The use of CNN and predefined datasets to give AET and comprehending with water commands
+The use of 3d visualization and predefined datasets to give AET and comprehending with water commands

 Now Available: